Alina-02/Alina-02/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a front-end developer specializing in the React framework.
-I'm looking to expand my knowledge to the back-end and, most importantly, grow as a UX/UI designer to be able to develop full-stack applications.
-My current stack is based on Next.js, TypeScript, and TailwindCSS, but I'm looking to expand into Java and SpringBoot once I've solidified my current knowledge.
+Front-end developer specializing in React and Angular, currently building with Next.js, TypeScript, and TailwindCSS.
+Also experienced in web scraping with Python.
+Expanding into back-end development with Java and Spring Boot, with the goal of becoming a well-rounded full-stack developer with strong UX/UI design skills.

 [![My Skills](https://skillicons.dev/icons?i=html,css,js,ts,react,angular,flutter,java,nodejs,nextjs,figma,t&theme=light)](https://skillicons.dev)